Future Credit Students

 New students to City College should take the ENGLISH or ESL (English as a Second Language) and MATH placement tests unless they meet the test waiver criteria.
 These tests are one way of measuring the students' skills in Math and English or ESL.
 Counselors will use these results along with other information to help students decide on a program of courses.
 More info

-The Spring testing cycle is from mid October 2017 through January 2018.
+The Fall 2017 testing cycle is from mid October 2017 through January 2018.
 All testing schedules are subject to change without prior notice or updated due to last minute changes.
 For questions call (415) 239-3124.

 Credit Placement Testing at the Centers